Tenth annual Abene African Dance & Drum Festival

 BRATTLEBORO - African Dance Vermont and the Arts Council of Windham County present the 10th annual Abene African Dance and Drum Festival, Aug.
 21 through 24 at the (air-conditioned) Brattleboro Stone Church, 210 Main Street in Brattleboro.
 We are especially pleased to welcome back Caro Diallo, Senegalese choreographer and lead dancer of the dance troupe Black Soofa.
 Caro is the primary teacher and inspiration for the festival, which was named for his village in southern Senegal, West Africa: "Abene" means "place where good is encountered."

 Master teacher, dancer, and choreographer Caro Diallo has performed and taught throughout West Africa, the U.S., and Europe.
 During the festival weekend, he will teach African dance classes for all levels, including beginners.
+Those who would like to come and simply watch are welcome to do so without charge.
+Diallo's exquisite skills as a teacher and a dancer, and his elegant choreographies continue to delight both students and spectators.

 This year the festival is taking a leap in the number of dynamic and impressive teachers who will join Diallo in offering classes.
 It is our chance to showcase fantastic teachers from whom we are fortunate to learn on a weekly basis throughout the year, as well as some visiting guest teachers.

 Pape Ba is a master drummer and dancer from Senegal, West Africa.
 He performed with and was one of the leaders of Les Ballets Africaine de Sangomare, a premier African dance troupe in West Africa.
+Pape has taught and performed with Jeh Kulu in Burlington, and at Marlboro College, and currently teaches on a regular basis in Northampton, Massachusetts and Brattleboro.

 Georgette Adjie, from Cameroon, currently resides in Brattleboro and brings her rich cultural traditions to us through teaching, performing and educational tours.
 She has danced and toured with the National Ballet of Cameroon and started The Singo Dance Troupe, which performs internationally as well as regionally.
 She teaches monthly in Brattleboro.